microsoft/vscode-docs/docs/python/python-tutorial.md

 3. From the Command Palette (`kb(workbench.action.showCommands)`), select the **Python: Start REPL** command to open a REPL terminal for the currently selected Python interpreter.
 In the REPL, you can then enter and run lines of code one at a time.

+Congrats, you just ran your first Python code in Visual Studio Code!

 ## Configure and run the debugger

-Let's now try debugging our Hello World program.
+Let's now try debugging our Python program.

 First, set a breakpoint on line 2 of `hello.py` by placing the cursor on the `print` call and pressing `kb(editor.debug.action.toggleBreakpoint)`.
 Alternately, click in the editor's left gutter, next to the line numbers.
 When you set a breakpoint, a red circle appears in the gutter.